 The equivalent bound for the worst-case analysis is (1.3).

-The conclusion from our analysis is that the constant mnu in the worst-case bound reduces to $\sqrt{mnu}$ in the probabilistic bound.
+The conclusion from our analysis is that the constant mnu in the worst-case backward error bound for Householder QR factorization reduces to $\sqrt{mnu}$ in the probabilistic bound.